bmtavares/isel-ls/docs/ReadMe.md

 Request parameters are validated using token validation.

 ### Connection Management
-To use the database we must set the environment variable under the name ``USE_POSTGRESQL`` as True, if false we will use de information on RAM only.
+To utilize the database effectively, we rely on environment variables for configuration.
+Set the environment variable ``USE_POSTGRESQL`` to ``True`` to enable database usage.
+Otherwise, the system will utilize in-memory storage.

 Connections are created based on a connection string stored as an environment variable under the name ``JDBC_DATABASE_URL``.